debojjalb/debojjalb.github.io/_pages/Gallery.md

     }
 </style>

-## I am learning to play the guitar and keyboard
+## I made a UT Austin Beamer Template

+You can access it through GitHub [https://github.com/debojjalb/UTAustinBeamer](https://github.com/debojjalb/UTAustinBeamer).
+I have tried to replicate the colors and logos as per the UT Official design rules but my template is not official.
+Please crosscheck before using!

 ## I am learning to play the guitar and keyboard